amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/predefined.md

 Creates a SCSS file with a deep map based on the style dictionary.

-Name the map by adding a 'mapName' attribute on the file `options` object in your config.
+Name the map by adding a `mapName` property on the `options` object property on the `file` object property in your config.

 | Param                              | Type                                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ---------------------------------- | ------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |